-- 3.1 Our Joint Policy Statement Regarding the Listing of Overseas Companies (27 September 2013) ("JPS") states that the statutory securities regulator of an overseas issuer's jurisdiction of incorporation must have adequate arrangements with the Securities and Futures Commission ("SFC") for regulatory co-operation7.
-Main Board Rule 8.02A states that each of the statutory securities regulator of an issuer's jurisdiction of incorporation and the statutory securities regulator of the place of central management and control must be a full signatory to the IOSCO MMOU.
+- 3.1 Main Board Rule 8.02A states that each of the statutory securities regulator of an issuer's jurisdiction of incorporation and the statutory securities regulator of the place of central management and control must be a full signatory to the IOSCO MMOU.
 This is to enable the Securities and Futures Commission (the "SFC") to seek regulatory assistance and information from overseas statutory securities regulators to facilitate the SFC's investigations and enforcement actions where an issuer has its records, business operations, assets and management outside Hong Kong.
-This requirement is met for issuers incorporated in Germany as the Federal Financial Supervisory Authority ("BaFin"), the statutory securities regulator in Germany, is a full signatory of to the IOSCO MMOU8.
-In addition, the BaFin has signed a Memorandum of Understanding concerning investigatory assistance and exchange of information with the SFC9 (Updated in January 2022). - 3.2 If a listing applicant is incorporated in Germany but its place of central management and control.
-He is elsewhere, similar international co-operation arrangements must generally also be in place with that jurisdiction. the statutory securities regulator of that jurisdiction must also be a full signatory to the IOSCO MMOU (Updated in January 2022)
+This requirement is met for issuers incorporated in Germany as the Federal Financial Supervisory Authority ("BaFin"), the statutory securities regulator in Germany, is a full signatory to IOSCO MMOU.
+In addition, the BaFin has signed a Memorandum of Understanding concerning investigatory assistance and exchange of information with the SFC6 (Updated in January 2022). - 3.2 If a listing applicant is incorporated in Germany but its place of central management and control7 is elsewhere, . the statutory securities regulator of that jurisdiction must also be a full signatory to the IOSCO MMOU (Updated in January 2022)